Ek Veer Ki Ardaas...Veera: Plot

 Rannvijay Singh, an eight-year-old boy, lives with his parents, Ratan and Sampooran Singh, who is the Sarpanch of the village.
-One day a lady named Amrita comes to the door and claims her daughter's father is Sampooran.
-Ratan insults her but Sampooran arrives and agrees with Amrita.
-Seeing this, Ratan is heartbroken and locks herself in a room.
-Guiltridden, Sampooran leaves the house and Amrita dies at the door due to terminal illness with the child in her arms.
-Ratan, deeply hurt by Sampooran's betrayal, develops a resentment toward Veera from infancy and neglects her throughout her childhood.
-Rannvijay, not aware of the adults' history, takes in the infant and names her Veera, taking care of her like a mother.
-He soon sends her to the city to complete her education as she grows up to be a lively and brave girl.
+One day, a woman named Amrita comes to the door and claims that Sampooran is the father of her daughter.
+Ratan insults her, but Sampooran arrives and agrees with Amrita.
+Observing this, Ratan is heartbroken and locks herself in a room.
+Guilt-ridden, Sampooran leaves the house, and Amrita dies at the door due to a terminal illness, holding the child in her arms.
+Deeply wounded by Sampooran's betrayal, Ratan develops a resentment toward Veera from infancy and neglects her throughout her childhood.
+Unaware of the adults' history, Rannvijay takes in the infant and names her Veera, caring for her as a mother.
+As she grows up to be a lively and brave girl, he eventually sends her to the city to complete her education.